General Info: PLEASE READ

 Sep 24 Wed (NM) ☻

 Sep 27 Sat (NM+3) BAS viewing @Fox @dark.
 Members and guests welcome.
 This is the regular NM viewing night at the Fox, and, remarkably viewing Saturn and Mars is still possible.
 This time a thin crescent is found near Saturn which is quickly dropping towards the western horizon.
 Objects in the Milky Way are very near the meridian (highest) and prime targets for viewing.
 The sky is now getting dark earlier and earlier, but even twilight time is good for looking at the planets Saturn and Mars (Mars tonight is as close as it gets to Antares).
 A nice crescent Moon makes it a pretty trio above the western horizon this evening.
 By dark the clusters and gas clouds of the Milky Way are high and prime targets for the Webster.

 Sep 28 Sun (NM+4) Moon occults Saturn, Ceres and Vesta all on same day (none visible locally).
 You need to be in East Asia, Hawaii, or the North Africa area for these events and it is not possible to see all of them from one place.

 Oct 1 Wed BAS meeting Grey Roots Museum (not ES Fox this time!)
 7 pm.
 Speaker slated for tonight is Mike Tettenborn, our local meteorite expert who will bring in some of his latest samples for display.
 We also encourage members to bring in items (“gadgets”) you think might be of interest.
 This event is inspired by our own “Inspector Gadget”, Robert Williamson whose 12-inch donated telescope is regularly used at the Fox.

-Oct 4 Sat (FQ+3) OSFN star tour/talk -a private tour for the Owen Sound Field Naturalists at ES Fox Observatory 7:00 pm Leader: John H. (alt. date Oct 18 (LQ-2) Note: this event was moved from Sep 6.
+Oct 4 Sat (FQ+3) OSFN star tour/talk -a private tour for the Owen Sound Field Naturalists at ES Fox Observatory 7:00 pm Leader: John H. (alt. date Oct 18 (LQ-2) Note: this event was moved from Sep 6 and now postponed to Oct 18 (sheesh!).